 - antibiotics to treat an infection

 - blood thinners to keep clots from forming in the lungs or legs

 People recovering from ARDS may need pulmonary rehabilitation.
 This is a way to strengthen the respiratory system and increase lung capacity.
-Such programs can include exercise training, lifestyle classes, and support teams to aid in recovery from ARDS.
+These programs can include exercise training, lifestyle classes, and support teams to aid in the recovery from ARDS.